kizniche/Mycodo-custom/README.md

 # Mycodo Custom Inputs

 These are custom Inputs I created for [Mycodo](https://github.com/kizniche/Mycodo) that don't quite fit with the built-in set.
-This could be for a number of reasons: they're experimental/unreliable, they wil lbe rarely used, they're too complex for the average user, etc. As such, I've created this repository to share them publicly in case anyone wants to build the devices and use them.
+This could be for a number of reasons (they're experimental/unreliable, they will be rarely used, they're too complex for the average user, etc).
+As such, I've created this repository to share them publicly in case anyone wants to use them.

 * [LoRaWAN-enabled Geiger Counter](#lorawan-enabled-geiger-counter) - Long-term remote radiation monitoring